Skip to main content

 DNP Project

 The Doctor of Nursing Practice options require the completion of a DNP Project (NURS 880).
-Additional information on this process can be found in the DNP Project Handbook in D2L, Nurs 114.
+Additional information on this process can be found in the DNP Project Handbook in D2L, NURS 114.

-DNP Project Committee & Committee Chair Guidelines
+DNP Project Committee and Committee Chair Guidelines

 DNP Committee

 Each DNP student will have a committee to guide and evaluate the DNP Project.
-The committee will include the Major Advisor (chair), 2 South Dakota State University (SDSU) College of Nursing Faculty members who hold graduate faculty status, and a SDSU graduate representative.
+The committee will include the Major Advisor (chair), two South Dakota State University (SDSU) College of Nursing Faculty members who hold graduate faculty status, and a SDSU graduate representative.

 • BS-DNP students, Post-Master’s DNP /FNP or PMHNP students who do not have Advanced Practice Registered Nurse (APRN) certification must have one committee member with APRN certification in the specialty in which the student is seeking a degree.